dretay/packetserial/README.md

 # Compiling and Testing
 ## Compiling
 Since the ProtoBuf requires that the models be compiled, you can't just import the project, but rather must generate the models and then include them.
-Rather than requiring you to install a bunch of dependencies, I've included a container to do the compilation.
+Rather than requiring you to install a bunch of dependencies (and deal with really annoying issues like the fact that OSX doesn't support Valgrind), I've included a container to do the compilation.
 Running `make dockerbuild` will build the container, install the dependencies, run tests, and generate a `release` folder with all the relevant source code.

 ## Testing
 Once you've developed your models and built a client, you may want to test the project from your PC rather than on a second microcontroller.
 To help with that I've included a Jupyter notebook that you can use to send messages to the microcontroller.
 When you invoke `make jupyter` the build target will dynamically build a SWIG interface to the C code and expose it to Python.
 You can then invoke the C code directly through Python to send serial messages over something like a GreatFET.